elfpipe/amiga-qt6/tutorial/README.md

 You will need:

 * A modern Linux system (e.g., Ubuntu, Fedora, Arch)
-* A cross-compiler for AmigaOS4 with Qt6 support
+* A cross-compile environment for AmigaOS4 with Qt6 support
 * A `clib4`-compatible GCC toolchain
 * A working Qt6 installation on the host (Linux) system

 ---

-## 3. Download and Install the Cross-Compiler
+## 3. Download and Install the Cross-Compile environment

 Download the Qt6 AmigaOS cross-compiler archive: